ropable/foundation_postgres/architecture.md

 ## Page layout

 A page is the smallest storage block on disk.
+By default, it is 8 kb.
 It contains:

 * Page header - general information, pointers to free space.
 24b.
 * Row/index pointers - array of offset/length pairs pointing to the